martinnenseth/BlockChain-Example/README.md

 file_date_remote, err := time.Parse("2006-01-02 15:04:05.999999999 -0700 MST", string(api_read))
 ```

-We can now use this data to calculate if we need to change the file.. or just send the request back..
+We can now use this data to calculate if we need to change the file.. or just send the request back.
 ```golang
 if file_date_remote.Before(getLastEditTime()){
 	// our file is newer.. send the request back.